 We have never paid cash dividends on any of our capital stock and we currently intend to retain future earnings, if any, to fund the development and growth of our business.
 In addition, the terms of existing and future debt agreements may preclude us from paying dividends.
-As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
+As a result, capital appreciation, if any, of our Common Stock will be your sole source of gain for the foreseeable future.

-Provisions in our certificate of incorporation, our by-laws and Delaware law might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the trading price of our common stock.
+Provisions in our certificate of incorporation, our bylaws and Delaware law might discourage, delay or prevent a change in control of our Company or changes in our management and, therefore, depress the trading price of our Common Stock.

-Provisions of our certificate of incorporation, our by-laws and Delaware law may have the effect of deterring unsolicited takeovers or delaying or preventing a change in control of our company or changes in our management, including transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices.
+Provisions of our amended and restated certificate of incorporation, as amended and our amended and restated bylaws and Delaware law may have the effect of deterring unsolicited takeovers or delaying or preventing a change in control of our company or changes in our management, including transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices.
 In addition, these provisions may limit the ability of stockholders to approve transactions that they may deem to be in their best interests.
 These provisions include: